EdXian/packet-generator/readme.md

 ### Structure of a Packet

 The following figure shows the general structure of a packet.
+A packet consists of header, payload and checksum.

 ![](https://i.imgur.com/zg8it96.png)

+#### header:
+header provides the basic information of a packet which includes: head : the start of packet which indicates the beginning of a packet. len : the length of following bytes.
+packet_type: the type of pack
+device_type: the type of device msg_id : reserved byte
+sub_id : reserved byte

+#### payload:
+Depends on packet type (i.e. packet_type).
+#### checksum:
+To check the validation of a packet.